Todochris/CheatSheets/Git CheatSheet.md

     $ git reset [commit]
 Undoes all commits after [commit], preserving changes locally

+    $ git reset [file]
+Remove a file from the staging area, but keep the changes in working directory

     $ git reset --hard [commit]
 Clear staging area, rewrite working tree from specified commit

     $ git revert [commit]
 Undoes all commits after [commit], and creates a new commit (to use remotely)

+    $ git restore [file]
+Discard changes in file from the working directory

 ## TEMPORARY COMMITS